silverbulletmd/silverbullet/website/SilverBullet.md

 ```query
 link where page = "{{@page.name}}" select toPage as name render [[template/page]]
 ```
 The sky is the limit.
+See [[Objects]] and [[Live Queries]] for more information.

 ## Install SilverBullet
 Has your mind been sufficiently blown to commit to an install?
 Took you long enough, alright then.
-Please proceed to the [[Install]] and enjoy!
+Please proceed to [[Install]] and enjoy!

 ## Where to go from here
 Have a lock at our work-in-progress [[Manual]].